Alan Berg: Radio career

 Berg worked at a shoe store and later opened a clothing store in Denver where he met KGMC talk show host Laurence Gross.
 Impressed with Berg, Gross made him a guest on several occasions.
 When Gross left KGMC to take a job in San Diego, California, he requested that Alan Berg be named his successor.

 From KGMC, which changed its call sign to KWBZ, Berg moved to KHOW, also in Denver.
 After being fired from KHOW, Berg went back to KWBZ before it changed to an all-music format and he again lost his job.
-The unemployed Berg was courted by both KTOK in Oklahoma City, Oklahoma and Detroit, Michigan.
+The unemployed Berg was courted by both KTOK in Oklahoma City, Oklahoma and a station in Detroit, Michigan.
 He was hired by KOA (AM) and debuted on February 23, 1981.
 He worked at KOA until his death.

 His program could be received in more than 30 states.
 Berg, who held liberal social and political views, became known for upsetting some callers to the point they began sputtering, whereupon he would berate them.
 Clarissa Pinkola Estés of the Moderate Voice website wrote in 2007: "He didn't pick on the poor, the frail, the undefended: He chose Roderick Elliot and Frank "Bud" Farell, who wrote The Death of the White Race and Open Letter to the Gentiles, and other people from the white supremacist groups... the groups who openly espoused hatred of blacks, Jews, leftists, homosexuals, Hispanics, other minorities and religious groups".

-On March 5, 1982, Berg tried to interview Ellen Kaplan, a member of the LaRouche movement, about an incident that had happened on February 7, 1982, at the Newark International Airport.
-Kaplan had recognized Henry Kissinger, who was on his way to Boston to undergo a coronary artery bypass operation, shouted an abusive question at him ("Is it true that you sleep with young boys at The Carlyle Hotel?"), whereupon his wife Nancy attacked Kaplan.
+On March 5, 1982, Berg tried to interview Ellen Kaplan, a member of the LaRouche movement, about an incident that had happened on February 7, 1982, at Newark International Airport.
+Kaplan had recognized Henry Kissinger, who was on his way to Boston to undergo a coronary artery bypass operation, and shouted an abusive question at him ("Is it true that you sleep with young boys at The Carlyle Hotel?"), whereupon his wife Nancy attacked Kaplan.
 During his program, Berg called Kaplan on the phone.
-When she answered, he introduced her as “a vile human being” and praised Nancy Kissinger's attack on her.
+When she answered, he introduced her as "a vile human being" and praised Nancy Kissinger's attack on her.
 After Kaplan hung up, Berg continued to ridicule Kaplan and abuse her verbally for the remainder of the program.
-Afterwards, KOA received complaints by listeners and Kaplan's boyfriend, and on suggestion of the lawyers of the station owners General Electric, the station management suspended Berg from work for a few days.
+Afterwards, KOA received complaints from listeners and Kaplan's boyfriend, and on suggestion of the lawyers of the station owners General Electric, the station management suspended Berg from work for a few days.
 After returning to work, Berg toned down his methods somewhat.